hackersatcambridge/workshop-love2d/content/notes/notes.md

 # Installation Instructions

 You can install LÖVE by downloading it from the [LÖVE homepage](https://love2d.org/) or by following the instructions below for this workshop.
+Assets are found [here](#asset-links).

 ## Windows